CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/README.md

 * For informal and in-class communication, we are using Slack
 * On this page you will find additional courseware, R and Python scripts, which accompany the course
 * In case you need help, you can find the instructor's and the TA's contact details at the bottom of this page
-* Before you'd reshare/reuse any of these materials keep in mind that <a href='https://datapao.com/'>Datapao</a> owns the copyright of the Spark notebooks (distributed separately).
+* Before you'd reshare/reuse any of these materials keep in mind that <a href='https://datapao.com/'>Datapao</a> sponsors this course.
+Datapao owns the copyright of the Spark notebooks (distributed separately) and possibly other materials in this repository.
+Reach out to Zoltan C. Toth if you have any questions about this.

 ## Syllabus